bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 |:-----------------:|:---------:|:-----------------:|:------------------:|:---------------:|
 | Model Name        | UTF-8     | 64<br/>(maximum)  |  64<br/>(maximum)  | Model name      |
 {: title="Model Name Operand" }

+When the Model Name is less than 64 bytes, it SHALL be formatted either as:
+* a string value with length less than 64 bytes
+* a string value that is both zero-terminated and zero-padded up to 64 bytes

 #### Accessory category
 The Accessory Category operand describes the category the accessory most closely resembles.